Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 - See the [What tasks can't be placed in Toloka?](../concepts/unwanted.md#requirements-for-survey) section.

    Remember that both Tolokers and requesters are anonymous.
 You should not collect personal data: a full name, contacts, or any other information that can be used to identify a Toloker.
 To determine whether a Toloker belongs to your target audience, you can ask for their city, date of birth, and age category.

+{% note alert "Restriction" %}

+For now, all surveys conducted using this type of project must be in English and will be offered to Tolokers with verified English language skills.

+{% endnote %}

 ## Choose a preset {#preset}